All Episodes

 The President of the United States could have shut down these protests.

-The President of the United States could have stood up and said, Wait, we don't need to have this kind of behavior toward these AIG people.
+The President of the United States could have stood up and said, wait, we don't need to have this kind of behavior toward these AIG people.

 He wants it.

-He the President of the United States wants you feeling threatened.
+The President of the United States wants you feeling threatened.

 He wants the American people hating you and your company and your husband's company.